 We have met Susan Levenstein both through her blog featured in Expatclic, and with the great interview about her 40-years experience of living and working in Italy.
 We are now thrilled to present her book, Dottoressa: an American doctor in Rome, with another short interview.
 Thank you Susan, and keep on being as great as you are!

-Susan, you just published a book, Dottoressa: an American doctor in Rome, and as you know at Expatclic’s we are avid readers, so we are thrilled to ask you a few questions about it.
+Susan, you are about to publish a book, Dottoressa: an American doctor in Rome, and as you know at Expatclic’s we are avid readers, so we are thrilled to ask you a few questions about it.
 Let’s start with what kind of book it is, its topic, etc.

 My book, Dottoressa: An American Doctor In Rome, is the tale of my adventures and misadventures practicing medicine in Italy, a memoir that’s really about Italy than it is about me.